-identifying the effects of such litigation.
-Figure 3 shows the growth in Medicare spending on non-emergent dialysis rides between 2003 and 2010 in this district.
+Authorities also use legal actions like criminal enforcement and civil lawsuits to deter fraud, and a case study of the Pennsylvania East District helps motivate our research strategy for identifying the effects of such litigation.6 Figure 3 shows the growth in Medicare spending on non-emergent dialysis rides between 2003 and 2010 in this district.
 Following the pronounced spike in rides, authorities brought multiple cases against individuals and firms suspected of fraud.
 The left-most vertical red line marks the indictment date of the first criminal case, and the gradual decline in payments following the initial indictment suggests that criminal prosecution reduced the number and cost of ambulance rides in the district.
-The sharp and immediate drop in rides following prior authorization, however, implies that regulation may have an even stronger effect than litigation.
+The sharp and immediate drop in rides following prior authorization, however, implies that regulation may have an even stronger effect.
 Below, our empirical analysis will use variation in the timing of criminal indictments and civil cases brought in each district to test whether the trend in ambulance expenditures systematically changed following these proceedings and whether they were as effective as prior authorization.

-&lt;sup>6We highlight this district for a few reasons.
+6We highlight this district for a few reasons.
 First, it was subject to both criminal and regulatory enforcement, allowing us to highlight the potentially different treatment effects of these two enforcement methods.
 In fact, it was subject to more litigation than any other district, with 10 separate criminal cases brought in this district alone.
-Furthermore, this district had an unusually high level of ambulance activity, being among the top five districts in terms of number of ambulance rides every month from April 2009 through June 2015, despite being much smaller geographically and in terms of population than many other districts.
+This district also had an unusually high level of ambulance activity, placing among the top five districts in terms of ambulance rides each month from April 2009 through June 2015, despite being much smaller geographically and in terms of population than many other districts.